swig/swig/Doc/Manual/src/Fortran.md

 # Provided typemaps

 There are many ways to make C++ data types interact more cleanly with Fortran types.
-For example, it's common for C++ interfaces take a `std::string` when they're typically called with string literals: the class can be implicitly constructed from a `const char *` but can also accept a `std::string` if needed.
+For example, it's common for C++ interfaces to take a `std::string` when they're typically called with string literals: the class can be implicitly constructed from a `const char *` but can also accept a `std::string` if needed.
 Since Fortran has no implicit constructors, passing a string argument would